shaheerl/Pengu-Pack/README.md

 AUTHORS: Shaheer Lone

-USER INSTRUCTIONS: Instructions of how to play are presented on game homescreen:
+Instructions of how to play are presented on game homescreen:

 ![Pengu Pack Homescreen](images/Computer%20Science%20Starting%20Screen_.png)